AnthonyGress/Daily-Agenda/README.md

 # Daily Agenda
 This is an agenda/workday scheduler written with HTML/CSS/JS.
-It allows you to save upcoming events and colors the table based on the current time and which events have passed/ are current/ or are upcoming.
-The events are saved in local storage and available to the user everytime they go to the site.
-I also used jQuery and moment.js for this project.
+I also used jQuery and moment.js libraries for this project.It allows you to save upcoming events and colors the table based on the current time and which events have passed/ are current/ or are upcoming.
+The events are saved in local storage and they are available to the user everytime they go return the site.

 ## Live site
 https://techx-guy.github.io/Daily-Agenda/